 All of the Court's educational policies and standards are contained in this document.
-As part of the Court's order, copies of these policies and standards shall be distributed to all judges, court administrators, clerks of the court, chief probation officers, and other interested persons.
+As part of the Court's order, copies of these policies and standards shall be distributed to all judges, court administrators, clerks of the court, chief adult probation officers, juvenile court directors, and other interested persons.